 These files are technically ZIP archives that contain XML and assorted files.
 The actual content is stored as drawing calls for printers.
 Text is stored as series of glyph indices rather than as readable text.
 These glyhps are annotated with the text they're supposed to render.
 PowerGREP can extract these text annotations from XPS and OXPS files and arrange them correctly to reconstruct the text on the page.

-To enable this, you need to set the "file formats to convert plain text with" on the File Selector panel to a configuration that uses the option "Use PowerGREP's built-in decoder to convert files to plain text" for the file format "XML Paper Specification (XPS and OXPS)".
+To enable this, you need to set the "file formats to convert to plain text" on the File Selector panel to a configuration that uses the option "Use PowerGREP's built-in decoder to convert files to plain text" for the file format "XML Paper Specification (XPS and OXPS)".
 Default configurations that use this option are "proprietary formats", "all formats", "attachments & proprietary formats", and "attachments & all formats".

 With one of these configurations selected on the File Selector panel, you can use the Editor|Open menu item to open an XPS or OXPS file and view it in PowerGREP's built-in editor.
 You won't be able to edit the file.
 You can edit its plain text representation if you first use File|Save As to save it as a plain text file.